 I like a ploughman’s, and I love pork pies and pickle.
 Remember when Tesco used to sell a tube of five pork pies that already had pickle in them?
 I used to love those, could smash a whole tube.
 And this sandwich had a great hit of pickle as I bit into it, followed by the classic mush of meat and crunch of pastry from the slice of pork pie, and then a different crunch from the sweet apple, with all of this complimented by a ton of cheese and a nice thick bit of ham.
 A full ploughman’s in one bite.

 So overall, a cracking sandwich.
-I also want to give a shout out to the friendly staff as well and I’ll definitely be back for this sandwich again, and a full English when I’m hungover.
+I also want to give a shout out to the friendly staff as well and I’ll definitely be back for this sandwich again, and a breakfast when I’m hungover.
 And don’t worry, I’m not going to review every sandwich I eat from now on but I thought I should mention this one.
 Plus, I’ll be too busy being a Surrey wanker.